-Agamemnon is a average-sized asteroid that shares Jupiter's orbit around the sun.
+Agamemnon is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Agamemnon as potentially hazardous because its orbit does not bring it close to Earth.

 Agamemnon orbits the sun every 4,430 days (12.13 years), coming as close as 4.93 AU and reaching as far as 5.63 AU from the sun.
-Agamemnon is about 131.0 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Connecticut.
+Agamemnon is about 131.0 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Connecticut.

 The rotation of Agamemnon has been observed.
 It completes a rotation on its axis every 6.59 days.